18F/eng-hiring/_pages/detailed-process.md

 Before we start any selection we should:

 - Select interviewers (SMEs)
-    - We need 4 SMEs for interviews.
+    - We need four SMEs for interviews.
 These can't be the same people for each candidate.
 So this points to the need for a fairly large pool.
 8-10 is probably a *minimum* for most positions.
 - Select Senior Interviewer(s)
 - Develop interview guides for the specific position (if they don't already exist)
 - Hold a training session with SMEs to go over the interview flow, interview guides, and such